wkoszek/me/source/blog/2012-02-02-book-secret.md

 So here I was -- being introduced to the 2 big names of all time..

-So Rhonda's book was great in terms of its content, however I must honestly say introducting me to Napoleon Hill and Earl Nightingale might be the biggest contribution this book did to me.
+So Rhonda's book was great in terms of its content, however I must honestly say introducing me to Napoleon Hill and Earl Nightingale might be the biggest contribution this book did to me.
 I seem to recall right after finishing the book and reading the cover, I found series of video lectures on YouTube straight from the Mr Hill, and due to excellent quality of the recordings, I soon learned who guru is..